HajimeKawahara/exojax/documents/tutorials/forward_modeling.rst

 .. image:: forward_modeling/output_35_1.png

-applying an instrumental response and planet/stellar rotation to the raw spectrum
+We apply an instrumental response and planet/stellar rotation to the raw spectrum as

 .. code:: ipython3